-We are currently in the process of increasing the resources we have for our internal Operations Support Team, including the development of a dedicated Firefighter Safety Team that will help provide this essential function.
+We have now developed a dedicated Firefighter Safety Team to help provide this essential function.

 COMMUNITY RISK MANAGEMENT MODELLING

 A 'risk model' is a way of using data to work out which parts of the county are most at risk when it comes to fire and other emergencies.